 Money 101 by step

-The topic of money can seem huge and overwhelming and it doesn't help that most High School curriculums don't cover practical finance skills.
-Actually, only 15 states require schools to teach some level of financial literacy.
-That's why Step has developed Money 101, a financial literacy curriculum that starts with the basics - helping you take that first step towards feeling financially literate and independent.
+The topic of money can seem huge and overwhelming.
+It doesn't help that most of us enter college without being provided any financial literacy courses in high school.
+Actually, only 35 states require schools to teach some level of financial literacy.
+That's why Step has developed Money 101, a financial literacy curriculum that works to fill the gap and help you take the first step towards feeling financially literate and independent.

 Step is on a mission to improve the financial future of the next generation, and that starts with you